Monotone extensions into compact target sets in dual systems: Introduction

-The problem of extending monotone operators has been addressed by few results in the literature (see e.g. \cite{MR0170189}, \cite[Theorem 12]{MR190689}, \cite[Theorem 8]{MR0229101}, \cite[Theorem 2.7]{MR721236}, \cite[Theorem 3]{MR1938858}); all of them under the realm of convex compact sets.
-More precisely the domain of $T$, $D(T):=\{x\in X\mid T(x)\neq\emptyset\}$ is assumed to be a subset of a convex compact set of $X$ under a suitable chosen topology.
+Thus, for a prescribed target set $S\subset X\times Y$, the extension problem asks whether there exists $(x,y)\in S$ that is monotonically related to the graph of $T$.
+The target set may therefore encode additional restrictions on the desired extension point, such as compactness, convexity, dissipativity, range constraints, variational-inequality constraints, or fixed-point constraints.

-Our results here go beyond the subset of a convex compact context (see e.g. Theorems \ref{E}, \ref{H}, \ref{DFE}, \ref{IM} below).
-Our approach stems from an analysis of the proofs employed in \cite{MR0170189,MR0229101} and a different perspective on the problem.
-Some of the arguments used in the current literature are: a fixed point theorem (Brower, see \cite[Theorem 1]{MR0229101} or Ky Fan-Glicksberg, see \cite{MR47317,MR46638})), and the partition of unity associated to a finite open covering of a compact.
-The new arguments we employ are mainly of nonlinear analysis in nature.
+The problem of monotone extension has been addressed in only a few results in the literature, beginning with the classical work of Debrunner-Flor \cite{MR0170189} and Browder \cite[Theorem 8]{MR0229101} and continuing in several related later results.
+These results typically formulate the problem for an operator whose domain is contained in a compact convex set, under continuity, semicontinuity, or closedness assumptions imposed through a suitable topology; see, for example, \cite[Theorem 12]{MR190689}, \cite[Theorem 2.7]{MR721236}, \cite[Theorem 3]{MR1938858}.